Calculate Illinois Child Support Payments

 NCP: $3,771 ÷ $6,935 = 54.4%

 6.)
-Multiply that percent by the total support obligation and you get the amount each parent has to pay towards the child’s support.
+Multiply that percentage by the total support obligation, and you get the amount each parent must pay towards the child’s support.

 CP: 45.6% of $2,430 = $1108.08